 Yellowknife Ice Road Trip

-We will return over the Great Slave Lake on the Ice Road, arriving at your hotel by 3:30 p.m.
+We will return over the Great Slave Lake on the Ice Road, arriving back at your hotel by 3:30 p.m.

 The snow castle